 Like with most things, guacamole is best enjoyed when it’s freshly made.
 Usually when we make at home, it doesn’t last past day one because it’s so dang tasty.

-How to Keep Guacamole from Turning Brown
+How To Keep Guacamole From Turning Brown

-There are a bunch of ways that will help keep guacamole from turning brown like –
+There are a bunch of ways that will help keep guacamole from turning brown like:

-Squeeze a generous layer of lime juice over top of the guacamole.
+- Lime Juice: Squeeze a generous layer of lime juice over top of the guacamole.

-A total cheat (but works) is to stir in a spoonful of Greek yogurt into the guacamole (the acidity helps prolong the green colour).
+- Greek Yogurt or Sour Cream: A total cheat (but works) is to stir in a spoonful of Greek yogurt into the guacamole (the acidity helps prolong the green colour).
 Guacamole with sour cream also works too!

-I’ve heard placing the avocado pit in the centre of the guacamole helps it stay greener longer, but I haven’t personally tried that one out.
+- Avocado Pit: I’ve heard placing the avocado pit in the centre of the guacamole helps it stay greener longer, but I haven’t personally tried that one out.
 You?

-Mix Things Up!
+Mix Things Up

-To try a different flavour profile!
+To try a different flavour profile with guacamole add-ins.